 Stage 3 reading - Understanding perspective

 Students will learn to identify and understand author perspective in texts.
 Students will learn find evidence in the text to understand author perspective.

 - EN3-3A uses an integrated range of skills, strategies and knowledge to read, view and comprehend a wide range of texts in different media and technologies

 National Literacy Learning Progression

-- UnT8: identifies author’s perspective (comprehension); explains how authors use evidence and supporting detail in texts (comprehension); identifies language features used to present opinions or points of view (process)
+UnT8: identifies and explains techniques used to present perspective (e.g. emotive or descriptive language, order in which ideas are presented); explains how authors use evidence and supporting detail to build and verify ideas (comprehension); identifies language features used to present opinions or points of view (process)

 NAPLAN item descriptors